Category:

 Navigating load shedding for the long haul

 South Africa, a nation heavily reliant on Eskom, is grappling with a persistent energy crisis that has led to a chronic state of load shedding.
 Eskom, responsible for 95% of the country's electricity supply, has faced significant challenges, including the degradation of its coal fleet and a decline in the energy availability factor (EAF) from 94% in 2002 to a mere 53% in 2022.
+However, despite record levels of load shedding in 2023, the EAF rose from just over 51% in January 2024 to over 63.6% in November 2024.
+But what does the future of load shedding look like for South Africans in 2025 and beyond?

 Persistent loadshedding

-Despite Eskom’s optimistic projection of improving the EAF to 69% by 2030, the more likely scenario suggests it will remain at around 60% for the rest of the decade.
+Although Eskom has optimistically projected to improve the EAF to 69% by 2030, the more likely scenario suggests it will remain at around 60% for the rest of the decade.
 This historic underperformance, coupled with delayed commissioning of new generation facilities, has created a substantial supply and demand imbalance, paving the way for country-wide load shedding.

 With an increasing supply shortfall, Eskom is increasingly relying on diesel-based gas turbines to mitigate the effects of higher stages of load shedding.
 This reliance, however, comes at a cost, driving up the overall expense of electricity over time.
 The economic ramifications are significant, impacting not only the immediate financial health of businesses coping with extended periods without power but also casting a shadow on the broader South African economy.